 Mow lawns surrounding your new fence post location and strim around any fence posts or adjacent fencing already in situ.

-Pull up weeds, clear away detritus like small stones, and try to ensure the ground is workably level (or at least slopes consistently).
+Pull up weeds, clear away detritus like small stones, and ensure the ground is workably level (or at least slopes consistently).
 You may need to reposition plants and flowers.

 Use string and marker paint to establish a line along the boundary or location of the fence.
-Tie the string to existing posts or pegs inserted into the ground before painting over it neatly.
+Tie the string to existing posts or pegs inserted into the ground before neatly painting it.
 This line gives you a visual reference point for installing the fence posts, ensuring they follow a neat line and don’t creep into anyone else’s land.

 Pro Tip: Close boarding a fence generates noise and disruption and changes other people’s outlook on your property.
-Unless your neighbours are the reason for close boarding in the first place, it’s polite to inform them about your plans before construction begins.
+Unless your neighbours are the reason for close boarding in the first place, inform them about your plans before construction begins.

 Step Two: Install Your Fence Posts

 To support a conventional 1.8-metre fence, you’ll need around 600mm of post buried underground in concrete.
-Post mix concrete is ideal for this since it’s specifically designed for setting posts in the ground, and it’s excellent for beginners.
+Post mix concrete is ideal since it’s specifically designed for setting posts in the ground and is excellent for beginners.

-Pro Tip: Some people recommend positioning the first and last fence posts, then attaching a string between them to establish the height of other intermediate posts.
+Pro Tip: Some people recommend positioning the first and last fence posts and then attaching a string between them to establish the height of other intermediate posts.
 However, this doesn’t consider undulations in the ground, so we’d recommend working methodically in one direction.